Introduction to C#

 Using variables to store user input

-For example, a variable called tennis player name will ideally store Characters, whereas a variable called High score will store numbers.
-A program refers to a variable by its name.
+variable called High score will store numbers.
+A program refers to a variable

-For example, a variable called Tennis Player Name will ideally store characters, whereas a variable called High_ Score will store number.
-A program refers to a variable by name.
+variable called High_ Score will store number.
+A program refers to a variable

 The if ….. construct